The Texas

 There is a lot of misinformation about what can happen if you get a ticket in one of the remaining places with the cameras, so here is an explanation of what was and is now allowed under the law in Texas.

 But the Legislature has done away with all of that.
-The 2007 law already prevented reporting of unpaid red-light cameras to credit bureaus (but it can still go to a collection agency), and the 2019 law prohibits the Texas DMV and county tax offices from refusing to register any vehicles that have outstanding red-light camera violations.
+The 2007 law prevented reporting of unpaid red-light cameras to credit bureaus (but it can still go to a collection agency), and the 2019 law prohibits the Texas DMV and county tax offices from refusing to register any vehicles that have outstanding red-light camera violations.

 So to summarize: